 Office Design and Productivity

 Design has yet to reach peak productivity enhancement.
 According to Gallup, worker engagement is only at 32 percent.
 The future of office design includes trends in spaces with programmable habits.
 Rooms can actually create metrics on worker productivity, and the spaces can be adjusted accordingly.

 HR leaders and organizations should begin to think about ways to measure whether a certain design is affecting employee performance, and how to optimize it with the use of space, technology and other factors.
 Sociometric badges can capture communication and interaction within an office space and report back, revealing data about productivity.

-Although there's still much to be done in terms of designing the perfect office space, we've come a long way since the days of a cold factory floor.
+Although there's still much to be done in terms of office design evolution, we've come a long way since the days of a cold factory floor.